 The corporate and social benefits of Big Data

 If it is true that much about the benefits of Big Data is still to be written, it is also true that no one among those who have started planning has considered them a failure.
 The analysis of data, even in its technological aspects and more complex skills, opens up unimaginable opportunities and creates a huge competitive advantage.
+This is why many go back to university for a Masters in Data Science.

 The advantages of Big Data Analytics are transverse and involve all company functions and all processes, generating quantifiable and non-quantifiable benefits.